LeekingWeng/com.havok.physics/Documentation~/platforms.md

-## Supported Platforms
+# Supported Platforms

-Havok.Physics for Unity is currently supported on the following platforms:
+Havok Physics for Unity is currently supported on the following platforms:

 * Windows
 * Mac